-- Call students by their first and last names instead of using the title (Mr/Ms XX), especially if you are unsure of the correct form of address. - Include your preferred pronouns in your e-mail signature. - Pay attention to using gender sensitive language. - If you use Zoom or other external software, include your own pronouns in the name display field and encourage students to do the same.
+- Be aware that TIN students may also be exposed to verbal and/or physical violence in public spaces off campus. - Discriminatory statements towards TIN people by students should not be allowed to stand unquestioned, but should be challenged. - Use your position as a disseminator of information and contact your students by e-mail before the start of the semester.
+Point out the possibility of changing the display name and correction of the UniCard.
+At the same time, you can also encourage students to tell you which name and pronouns they want to use during the course.
+You can also include useful information as part of your syllabus.
+Some examples of potentially relevant resources for students can be found at the end of this document. - When introducing yourself at the beginning of the course, mention which pronouns you use yourself. - If you take attendance at the beginning of the course, rely on a round of introductions rather than your course list.
+Encourage students to introduce themselves with the name and pronouns they prefer.
+If you use name tags, ask your students to add pronouns to them as well.
+Stating one's pronouns should not be compulsory.
+If people do not appear on your list, ask the student privately to give you their matriculation number.
+This will allow you to give credit to the correct person.
+Point students (again) to the possibility of changing their display name in Prisma. - Call students by their first and last names instead of using the title (Mr/Ms XX), especially if you are unsure of the correct form of address. - Include your preferred pronouns in your e-mail signature. - Pay attention to using gender inclusive language. - If you use Zoom or other external software, include your own pronouns in the name display field and encourage students to do the same.
 Tell them to use the name they actually want to be addressed with.
-If a name appears that you do not recognise, ask the student privately via the chat function to give you their matriculation number. - Accept requests from e-mail addresses that are not directly associated with the Bielefeld University.
+If a name appears that you do not recognise, ask the student privately via the chat function to give you their matriculation number. - Accept requests from e-mail addresses that are not directly associated with Bielefeld University.
 Not all students will be aware that they can set up an alternate e-mail address with their preferred name.
-Point out this possibility. - Be aware of how far your classroom is from an all-gender toilet.
-If a student arrives late or leaves (for a longer time) during the session, it may be because it takes much longer for that person to quickly 'step out'. - Before exams address the discrepancy caused by being able to change one's name, while student IDs still show deadnames.
+Point out this option. - Be aware of how far away your classroom is from an all-gender toilet.
+If a student arrives late or leaves (for a longer time) during the session, it may be because it takes much longer for that person to quickly 'step out'. - Before exams address the discrepancy caused by being able to change one's display name on the UniCard, while official papers might show one's deadname.
 Offer TIN students who are affected to contact you beforehand so that you can carry out the identity check personally.
-Raise awareness amongst your colleagues and student assistants about a possible discrepancy during the exam. - If during an exam, the appearance and surname differ from the identity papers, this should not be commented on in front of fellow students.
+Raise awareness amongst your colleagues, including student staff, about a possible discrepancy during the exam. - If during an exam, the appearance and first name differ from the identification papers, this should not be commented on in front of fellow students.
 As a lecturer, you have the option to make a note of the person and check the information afterwards, in order to secure the person's security and privacy in the moment.